Year 9 Food Technology

 •Unit Three: Food from around the world

-Students will choose a country and plan, prepare and present a three course traditional meal.
+Students will choose a country and plan, prepare and present a three-course traditional meal.
 In this unit, the assessment will be in the form of a restaurant, where samples of dishes from different countries will be tasted and evaluated.

 •Unit Four: Celebration of Christmas: Christmas hampers

 Students are involved in a community outreach programme, where they visit a retirement village and interview a stakeholder.
-The students plan, prepare and produce a range of goodies to be included into a Christmas Hamper.
+The students plan, prepare and produce a range of goodies to be included in a Christmas Hamper.

 Assessment